Affinoids in the Lubin-Tate perfectoid space and simple supercuspidal representations I: tame case

 We give a proof of Proposition \ref{ky} in the next subsection. \begin{lem} Let $\pi$ be a smooth irreducible supercuspidal representation of $\iGL_n (K)$.
-Then, we have $\Hom_H ( \Pi_{\fX^L} ,\pi )=0$ if $\pi$ is not essentially simple epipelagic.
+Then, we have $\Hom_H ( \Pi_{\fX^L} ,\pi )=0$ if $\pi$ is not essentially simple supercuspidal.
 Further, we have

 {\rm 2.} We have $L^{\times}U_D^1 \times W_{L} \subset \ol{H_L}$ and an injective homomorphism

 as $L^{\times}U_D^1 \times W_{L}$-representations. \end{lem} \begin{proof} By Proposition \ref{ga}, Proposition \ref{cg1}.1 and Proposition \ref{HX2}.1, we have